 When it comes to flowering plants, it’s hard to go past roses, with their gorgeous blooms and heady scents.
 They’re hardy, long-lived and long-flowering, putting on a show from spring right through until autumn.

 Roses come in an incredible range of flower forms and sizes – from tiny singles to fully double blowsy blooms – and fragrances vary from soft to richly scented.
 Plant sizes and shapes include compact miniatures, rounded buns, arching shrubs, weepers, tall uprights, standards (like a lollipop on a stick), scramblers, fence climbers and groundcovers, so there’s a rose to suit just about every garden.
-And right now is a fabulous time to plant them!
+Here's our step-by-step guide for how to grow roses and how to care for roses.

 Roses need plenty of sunshine – about six hours or more each day.
 Northerly and westerly aspects are usually the sunniest spots.